Filtering by: W20

 06_2020_n_young.jpg

-Young’s work took on a large shift in both style and form, as she is an environmental activist and advocates for the zero waste movement.
-Young noticed a disconnect between her work as an environmentalist and her work as an artist, because painting in acrylics is essentially painting with plastic.
-In order to bring these two facets together cohesively, she switched from using acrylic paints to creating inks and dyes out of plant matter.
+Young’s work is informed by her role as an environmental activist and advocate for the zero waste movement.
+Noticing a disconnect between her work as an environmentalist and her work as an artist, Young pivoted her practice from using acrylic paints to creating inks and dyes out of plant matter.
 Since making this switch, Young has received an overwhelming amount of support from the community – family, friends, colleagues and strangers have been offering her inks that they make, plants from their gardens and food waste to use for dyeing, and leftover textiles that they have no use for.

 07_2020_n_young.jpg